rharcosta/python-bootcamp/README.md

 # python-bootcamp

-Course of 100 Days of Python Development.
+Beginner, Intermediate and Advanced Python Projects.

 ## Table of Days, Classes and Projects